nickagardner/Review-Summarizer/README.md

 # TODO
 * Basic MVP
-    * Create flask server Langchain implementation to query with information from extension
+    * Create fastapi Langchain implementation to query with information from extension
     * Summarize reviews and show interesting metrics / conclusions in some format

 * Refinements